cckmwong-data/tech_fundamental_analysis/README.md

 ---

 ## Overview
 This repository focuses on the **Fundamental Core**, an end-to-end automated platform for financial data analysis.
-By orchestrating daily extraction of 10-K/10-Q statements and stock prices via Python and Google Sheets, it eliminates the "stale data" problem inherent in retail research.
+By orchestrating daily extraction of 10-K/10-Q statements (i.e. financial statements) and stock prices via Python and Google Sheets, it eliminates the "stale data" problem inherent in retail research.
 The dashboard is fully interactive, allowing users to stress-test target prices by adjusting WACC, growth rates, and risk-free assumptions in real-time.

 ---